-Op eration Name: Date: stat e this worksheet to describe the monitoring practices and procedures you use to verify suppliers in the supply of the suppliers in the supply of the suppliers of the suppliers in the supply of the suppliers of the You are responsible for using appropriate and effective means to prevent organic fraud in your supply chain. plan should reflect the activities, scope, and complexity of your supply chain.
-This form, including any addendums, may serve as your Organic Fraud Prevention Plan if you do not have or integrated into your food safety program and are not enrolled in the OTA Fraud Prevention Solution program.
-An Organic Fraud Prevention Plan is a living document that should be updated as needed to reflect changing ingredients, business practices, supply chains etc. ganic fraud prevention t all Organic Fraud Prevention Plans will be alike.
-According to the best practices described by the NO evention Plan may include the elements identified below.
-P, an Organic Fraud A. Supply chain map 1) Attach a map of your supply chain, beginning with the certified operations before you in the supply chain and operations that you sell or ship organic products to.
-You do not need to submit a separate map for each ingrechains are significantly different.
+Οp eration Name: Date: sta this worksheet to describe the monitoring practices and procedures you use to verify suppliers in the supply chain and the organic us of agricultural products received to detect and prevent organic fraud.
+Also describe the monitoring practices and procedures formed to verify that your plan is effectively implemented.
+You are responsible for using appropriate and effective means to prevent organic fraud in your supply chain.
+Your fraud prevention plan should reflect the activities, scope, and complexity of your supply chain.
+This form, including any addendums, may serve as your Organic Fraud Prevention Plan if you do not have organic fraud prevention integrated into your food safety program and are not enrolled in the OTA Fraud Prevention Solution program.
+An Organic Fraud Prevention Plan is a living document that should be updated as needed to reflect changing circumstances, ingredients, business practices, supply chains etc. all Organic Fraud Prevention Plans will be alike.
+According to the best practices described by the NOP, an Organic Fraud vention Plan may include the elements identified below. Α. Supply chain map 1) Attach a map of your supply chain, beginning with the certified operations before you in the supply chain and ending with certified operations that you sell or ship organic products to.
+You do not need to submit a separate map for each ingredient unless supply chains are significantly different.
 Include steps that happen off-site, such as transportation and storage.
 If product moves through different facilities, describe the flow across different facilities.
-Indicate when the product changes ownership, including any importing or exporting. ☐ Supply chain map attached В. Practices for verifying the organic status of any product you acquire and/or use You must maintain organic certificates for all suppliers, importers, contracted co-packers, certified private lab storage facilities, and any other certified organic operation you work with.
-You must ensure that all certificates are current (issued within the last 15 months) and complete; listing spec products/crops/parcels/brands.
+Indicate when the product changes ownership, including any importing or exporting.
+Supply chain map attached В. Practices for verifying the organic status of any product you acquire and/or use You must maintain organic certificates for all suppliers, importers, contracted co-packers, certified private label brand owners, storage facilities, and any other certified organic operation you work with.
+You must ensure that all certificates are current (issued within the last 15 months) and complete; listing specific products/crops/parcels/brands.
 If you export product, certificate must list export market compliance.
-For USDA NOP certified operations, refer to Organic Integrity Database (Integrity) for overall certification statemed to be requested separately from the operation. fic 1) Your monitoring system must verify that all suppliers and other organic operations you work with are currently ingredients/products you source, and/or products they produce for you, and/or products you produce for them a) How frequently do you review organic certificates?
-Annual verification is required at a minimum. a) How frequently do you review organic certificates?
-Annual verification is required at a minimum. □ With each shipment □ Monthly □ Quarterly □ Annually □ Other (describe): b) Attach or describe your monitoring system.
+For USDA NOP certified operations, refer to Organic Integrity Database (Integrity) for overall certification status.
+Product listings manneed to be requested separately from the operation. ay 1) Your monitoring system must verify that all suppliers and other organic operations you work with are currently certified for the ingredients/products you source, and/or products they produce for you, and/or products you produce for them. a) How frequently do you review organic certificates?
+Annual verification is required at a minimum. ☐ With each shipment ☐ Monthly ☐ Quarterly ☐ Annually ☐ Other (describe): b) Attach or describe your monitoring system.
 Be prepared to demonstrate your system at inspection.
-Attached 2) At receiving, how do you monitor and verify that incoming organic products are from approved suppliers and that apply or attach a description.
-Not applicable, I do not take physical possession. are organic?
-Check all Receiving records must be available for review at inspection and must link back to the last certified handler.
-Approved organic supplier list verified against bill of lading (BOL) or packaging/container labels ☐ Approved organic supplier list verified against bill of lading (BOL) or packaging/container labels ☐ Current organic certificate required with each shipment, supplier verified as approved, certificate verified t ☐ Other (describe): o list product received
+Attached 2) At receiving, how do you monitor and verify that incoming organic products are from approved suppliers and are organic?
+Check all that apply or attach a description.
+Not applicable, I do not take physical possession.
+I Receiving records must be available for review at inspection and must link back to the last certified handler.
+Approved organic supplier list verified against bill of lading (BOL) or packaging/container labels ☐ Current organic certificate required with each shipment, supplier verified as approved, certificate verified to list product received ☐ Other (describe):